Reading is not my best learning style.

 So, I went to cccure.
 And I got to work.

-This site does a good job in simulating the actual exam.
+This site does an excellent job of simulating the actual exam.
 I used this website to become an expert test taker.
 I answered every single question on the test engine.
 I reviewed the answers to the questions.
 I memorized the answers.

 I fully expected that I would see the same or very similar question on the actual exam.